Huperzine A

 What is the recommended dosage of Huperzine A?

-The clinically studied dose for Huperzine A is 50-200 mcg twice daily (100-400 mcg/day total); China research uses up to 400 mcg/day for Alzheimer's.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 50-200 mcg twice daily (100-400 mcg/day total); China research uses up to 400 mcg/day for Alzheimer's Always follow the product label and check with a healthcare provider for personal advice.